nikitavoloboev/data/tools/tools.md

 - [Segment](https://segment.com/) - Collect, standardize, and activate your customer data in the marketing and analytics tools you need to run your business, all with a single API.
 - [Adblock Radio](https://github.com/adblockradio/adblockradio) - Library to block ads on live radio streams and podcasts.
 Machine learning meets Shazam.
 - [Mutagen](https://github.com/mutagen-io/mutagen) - Make remote development work with your local tools.
+- [Draftbit](https://draftbit.com/) - Visually build native mobile apps—all from your browser.
+- [Betterer](https://github.com/phenomnomnominal/betterer) - Makes it easier to make incremental improvements to your codebase.

 ## Notes